-Here’s the Japanese address (if you’re using a taxi):
+Here’s the Japanese address (if you’re taking a taxi to the Jimbocho area):

 Where: 2-5 Jimbocho Kanda, Chiyoda-ku